charleston76/simpleSalesforceDevops/README.md

 For sure, the configuration part are not the same in both, but *understanding the idea explained here*, you can do it.

-Despite the activities done here are a little bit different of the one you can [check on trailhead](https://trailhead.salesforce.com/content/learn/modules/git-and-git-hub-basics), some steps are very similar and that trail could be a good starting point, since the real one I was looking for (related with CI/CD), is not available anymore (at least, I have not found).
+Despite the activities done here are a little bit different of this one, you can [check on trailhead](https://trailhead.salesforce.com/content/learn/modules/git-and-git-hub-basics), some steps are very similar and that trail could be a good starting point, since the real one I was looking for (related with CI/CD), is not available anymore (at least, I have not found).

 Well, we'll do deployments directly with pull request, passing by the following environments:
 1. Scratch orgs (CI);